 Wiring a four-way switch is easy if you are familiar with three-way switch wiring.
 It is just an addition of a 4-way switch in-between the 3-way switches.

-A multi-way switching allows you to control light fixtures from three or more locations.
-They are useful on a stairway to control light from both ends and halfway.
+Multi-way switching allows you to control light fixtures from three or more locations.
+They are useful on a stairway to control the light from both ends and halfway.

 Materials required to wire a four-way light switch

 - Two 3-way switches

 Electrical tools required for the installation

 - 4 in 1 screwdriver

 - Electrical tape